aya49/202105_sfu_cmpt_127/labs/04/README.md

 Note: structures can be defined in header files.

 **REQUIREMENT**: you will write your program to two files: `p0intarr.c` `p0.c`.
-- n `p0intarr.c`, implement the integer array functions declared and specified in the supplied header file `p0intarr.h`.
+- In `p0intarr.c`, implement the integer array functions declared and specified in the supplied header file `p0intarr.h`.
 - Create a test driver program in file `p0.c` with a main function from which each of the functions in `p0intarr.c` are called (tested).
 Compile and execute your `p0intarr.c` (with stubs) and your test driver.

 These functions would work around the following two user defined data structures (see `p0intarr.h`):